dtroupe18/AnatomyShareDemoCode/README.md

 # AnatomyShare is an iPhone / iPad application that promotes collaborative learning in the medical school gross anatomy dissection laboratory.

-I posted some of the code from AnatomyShare here for people to see.
+I posted some of the code from AnatomyShare here for people to see since the real repository is private.

 iOS application to be used as a collaborative, information-sharing tool in the gross anatomy lab for medical students at Robert Wood Johnson Medical School.